SarahBee99/lambda-logs/README.md

-# Serverless SAM API
+# Lambda Logs

-A simple serverless HTTP API service built with Serverless Application Model (SAM).
+A simple lambda service to log the different log levels.

 ## Prerequisites